-The boss of a law firm based on the Northern Rivers of New South Wales has been ordered to pay $170,000 in damages for a “relentless” campaign of sexual harassment against a former employee.
+The boss of a law firm has been ordered to pay $170,000 in damages for a “relentless” campaign of sexual harassment.

-The harassment included threatening emails suggesting that the woman’s job would be at risk if she did not agree to a relationship with him.
+The harassment included emails threatening a female employee’s employment if she didn’t agree to a relationship with the boss.

-Ms Hill started working as a paralegal and later as a solicitor for Mr Hughes from May 2015.
+She started working as a paralegal and later as a solicitor for Hughes from May 2015.

 Conduct ‘particularly sinister’

 In the Federal Circuit Court, Judge Salvatore Vasta described Hughes’ conduct as “relentless”.

 He said Hughes took advantage of Hill’s vulnerability, as she had recently split with her husband.

 He said the employment relationship between the pair made his repeated advances “particularly sinister”.

 The court heard Hughes blocked Hill’s exit from the office on a number of occasions and then requested hugs.

 During a work trip to Sydney, the two stayed at the home of Hughes’ brother.